External Limb Lengthening Methods: Ilizarov And Holyfix

 Ilizarov fixator was named after the Soviet surgeon and inventor, Gavriil Ilizarov.
 It has many variations, modified by various doctors all over the world.
-Nevertheless, all of these Ilizarov fixators consist of a circular metal frame, and thin wires that go through this frame.
+Nevertheless, all of these Ilizarov fixators consist of a circular metal frame and thin wires that go through this frame.
 The circular structure makes the device sturdy and reliable enough to bear the patient’s weight.
 The pins go through the soft tissue and bone, to hold the bone in place.
 The frame is adjustable from various points.
-It is an advantage because it allows the surgeon to correct any deviations of the bone during lengthening process.
+It is an advantage because it allows the surgeon to correct any deviations of the bone during the lengthening process.

 The system has its disadvantages though.
 These fixators are extremely bulky and heavy.
-It means especially when applied to femurs, they cause huge amount of discomfort when walking, and sleeping.
+It means especially when applied to femurs, they cause a huge amount of discomfort when walking, and sleeping.
 Sitting is almost impossible.
 For this reason, patients with the intention of cosmetic leg lengthening are limited to lengthening tibia.
 It is also difficult to find a suitable pair of trousers to wear over the fixators.
-Combined with the long period of fixation, which is up to 1 year or so, one can imagine how exhausting and nerve wrecking the whole procedure can be.
+Combined with the long period of fixation, which is up to 1 year or so, one can imagine how exhausting and nerve-wracking the whole procedure can be.

-We talked enough about the specifications of Ilizarov device.
+We talked enough about the specifications of the Ilizarov device.
 Now let’s see how limb lengthening happens with Ilizarov (or Holyfix) method.

 How is surgery performed with external limb lengthening methods?

 After approximately 4-5 days, bone distraction begins.
 The process is quite similar to other methods, patients do the daily 1 mm bone distraction themselves.
-Depending on the version, there may be a screw or screws to turn, or a special hole to put and turn the key in order to perform bone distraction.
+Depending on the version, there may be a screw or screws to turn, or a special hole to put and turn the key to perform bone distraction.

 When you reach the desired amount of height gain, you stop lengthening.
 Now it is time to wait for your bones to heal completely.
 Only after full consolidation, the fixators can be removed.
 It takes approximately 9-12 months for many patients to consolidate.

 As in all other limb lengthening surgery methods, it is important to increase leg muscle flexibility with the help of exercises and physiotherapy, otherwise walking and sports abilities would be limited.
-Also, there would be pain due to high tension in legs.
+Also, there would be pain due to high tension in the legs.